PabloEsGaspar/Quote-Conversion/README.md

 Program receives email with HTML attachment, extracts relevant data from HTML, uses data to create a PDF quote, and returns an email with the PDF quote as an attachment.

 ## User Instructions
 Email HTML file to <quote.conversion@gmail.com>.
 Emails limited to **ONE ATTACHMENT PER EMAIL**.
 Additional attachments from the same email will be ignored.
 Expect to receive response within one minute after intital email is sent.
+If the application fails to convert the HTML file it will email the attachment back to you with a warning message.

 ## Known Bugs
 Emails to <quote.conversion@gmail.com> might get marked as spam, in which case they will not be seen by the program.
 To avoid being marked as spam provide developer with a list of sender email addresses.
 Filters will be updated so that emails received from those addresses will be kept out of the spam folder.